The Montessori method of education has been widely accepted around the world for more than a century.

 As the child progresses the difficulty and complexity of the subjects intensify.

 The Montessori curriculum also introduced social and moral aspects to children.
 The children with the help of the Montessori curriculum become responsible, thoughtful, as well as self-aware.

 Montessori Program for Adolescence: (12 years to 18 years)

 Read here to further learn about the Montessori Curriculum for children between the ages of 12 to 18 years.

-The Montessori Curriculum for teenagers develops their interest in practical life they will have as an adult.
+The Montessori Curriculum for teenagers develops their interest in the practical life they will have as an adult.

 The Montessori curriculum incorporates economics as well as preparations for adulthood for teenagers.

-The teenagers are encouraged to participate in a real-life situation with real-life consequences.
+The teenagers are encouraged to participate in real-life situations with real-life consequences.

 This method is referred to as “valorization” meaning the internal and external validation of inner potentialities and personality.

 The teenagers along with new-found knowledge of adult lives also get a chance to map out their future prospects.

-The Montessori Curriculum helps teenagers become responsible, confident, and prepares them to become a contributing part of society.
+The Montessori Curriculum helps teenagers become responsible, and confident, and prepares them to become a contributing part of society.